fwiptables/fwiptables/README.md

       Options

 ### fwiptables changes
+      [ changes in 24-11-F ]
+      info-net: changed names option | variables: simplify cli-menu and cli-menu-compact: changes, updated, fixed
       [ changes in 24-11-E ]
-   dev-changes: dev-changes now is changes and new format util
+      changes: dev-changes now is changes and new format util
       add-whitelist: add-whitelist moved to firewall-wallcontrol
       expert: fixed in expert option
       [ changes in 24-11-D ]
       whitelist: better in whitelist options now comments
       whitelist: better in whitelist options now only in the used tables
       variables: Changes in all enviroment name to cfg_ | txt_ | cmd_
       custom files: no retro compability from 24-11-D

 ### fwiptables readme
       fwiptables.
 Firewall With iptables.
       Intro content information
       Readme: description, location, install, uninstall.

-###      [ fwiptables description ]
+     [ fwiptables description ]

       The fwiptables is a one-file WIZARD,
       for iptables, with COMMAND-LINE,